Percy Valentine Storkey VC

 Resuming his studies at the university, he graduated LL.B. in 1921 (while holding an appointment as associate to Justice Sir Charles Wade).
 Admitted to the Bar on 8 June, Storkey practised in common law before being appointed to the New South Wales Department of Justice as crown prosecutor for the south-western circuit.
 He held this post for eighteen years.
 On 15th April 1922 he married an English-born divorcee Minnie Mary Gordon, née Burnett, at St Stephen’s Presbyterian Church, Sydney; they made their home at Vaucluse.
 At the Bar Storkey was ‘practical and realistic’, his outlook being tempered by humour and compassion.
 In May 1939 he became district court judge and chairman of quarter sessions in the northern district of New South Wales.
 There he became an identity, making many friends and being recognized for his quick assessment of character and for his sound common sense.
 He was ‘good looking, with dark hair and a shortish, well-built figure, always well dressed’.

-In 1955 he retired and went to England with his wife to live at Teddington, Middlesex, where he died without issue on 3rd October 1969.
-His wife survived him.
-He was cremated at South West Crematorium, Hanworth, Middlesex, and his ashes were scattered on Lawn 3.
-Storkey bequeathed his Victoria Cross to his old school at Napier.
+In addition to his VC, he was also awarded the British War Medal 1914-20, Victory Medal 1914-19, George VI Coronation Medal 1937 and Elizabeth II Coronation Medal 1953.
+Storkey bequeathed his Victoria Cross to Napier Boys High School.
 In 1983 there was a controversy when the school Parents’ League wanted to sell the medal to finance student scholarships.
+There was a public outcry and the idea was scrapped.
 Eventually the medal was transferred to the QEII Army Memorial Museum at Waiouru, New Zealand, where it is displayed on long-term loan.
 A replica of his VC is also on display in the foyer of the assembly hall at Napier Boys’ High School.

 LOCATION OF MEDAL: QEII ARMY MEMORIAL MUSEUM, WAIOURU, NEW ZEALAND.

 BURIAL PLACE: SOUTH WEST CREMATORIUM, HANWORTH, MIDDLESEX.
-ASHES LAWN 3.

 Acknowledgements: